Caesar Syria Civilian Protection Act: Related bills

 Stop UN Support for Assad Act and No Assistance for Assad Act were related U.S. congressional bills that have died in previous Congresses.

 Stop UN Support for Assad Act (HR4868 of 116th Congress) sought to prevent the UN from directing funds to the Assad government, which funds are used as weaponization of aid.
 The UN mandates that humanitarian aid to Syria, even by non-governmental organizations (NGO's) be provided through the Syrian government, led by Assad, who is alleged to have misused it.

 No Assistance for Assad Act has been introduced into the House of Representatives twice, but has failed to become passed into law.
 This bill was intended to prevent funding reconstruction of Syrian regime-held areas until war crimes were verified as halted.

+Expiration and renewal

+On 20 December 2024, the Caesar Syria Civilian Protection Act expired due to its "sunset" clause that mentioned the Act would cease to be effective on the date that was 5 years after the date of the enactment.
+Following the fall of the Assad regime, the Syrian transitional government repeatedly called for the removal of all economic sanctions against Syria so that the country can start reconstruction on its infrastructure after 13 years of civil war left the country in ruins.

+On 23 December, the Biden administration signed National Defense Authorization Act 2025 (NDAA 2025) into law, renewing the Caesar Act for another five years, until 2029.
+The Syrian American Council had successfully lobbied for the sanctions to be attached to the NDAA to maintain pressure on Assad's economy, but failed to have them removed from the legislation in time after Assad's ouster from power.

+Suspension

+In May 2025, the Trump administration issued a 180-day waiver under the Caesar Syria Civilian Protection Act, easing certain sanctions to support Syria's recovery.
+In November that year, during President Ahmed al-Sharaa's visit to Washington, the U.S. extended the waiver for another 180 days, maintaining the Act's pressure framework while signaling a cautious shift toward conditional engagement.